Roy-lab/new-member/README.md

 4. Make changes and re-knit the document.
 5. Push your changes back.

+If you don't want to install RStudio/rmarkdown, create an issue in the repo, with content you want to see and include any relevant links.

 ### Generate PDF or HTML

 If you want to generate the onboarding document in **PDF**: